BELIZE & TIKAL 13-Day: Tropical Birding Bonanza

 Day 1 – Arrival / Drive to Rio Bravo Conservation Area

-After going through customs we will load our van and begin our adventure driving the Northern Highway to the Crooked Tree Wildlife Sanctuary.
-Approximate driving time without stops is 2.5 hours.
+After going through customs we will load our van and begin our adventure driving the north to the tropical dry forests of the Rio Bravo Conservation Area.

 The RBCA covers 5% of Belize’s land area and is a privately held wildlife sanctuary and research area within the tropical dry forest region.
 The La Milpa Station, named for the ancient Mayan ruins found on the site, offers great food a excellent accommodations.